Logo

 Cervical Mucus Changes

 Changes in cervical mucus consistency can also impact the likelihood of pregnancy during menstruation.
 Fertile cervical mucus, which is clear, slippery, and stretchy, helps sperm travel to the egg more easily.
-If this type of mucus is present towards the end of a period, it can enhance the chances of conception.
+If this type of mucus is present towards the end of a period and ovulate, it can enhance the chances of conception.

 Common Misconceptions About Pregnancy and Menstruation